 Interest expenses in business can be classified as follows:

-Interest expense is the amount of money a business has to pay for the use of borrowed capital over a period of time.
-Effective management of interest expense plays an important role in maintaining the financial health and competitiveness of a business.
-Below are the main impacts of interest expense on business operations:
+Interest expense is the amount of money a business must pay for the use of borrowed capital over a certain period of time.
+Effective management of interest expenses plays an important role in maintaining the financial health and competitiveness of a business.

 Impact on business results